shipuicom/core/README.md

 - [ ] Add a A11y VIM mode
 - [ ] Create a gantt chart component
 - [ ] Custom scrollbar component that have the native apple feel with overscrolling where scroll thumb becomes smaller and you can over scroll a div

+### Features after v1 release

+- [ ] spk-table features
+  - [ ] Add support for multi sticky rows
+  - [ ] Add support for row resizing
+- [ ] spk-menu features
+  - [ ] add hotkeys to navigate options without having a search input
+  - [ ] add focus with a hidden input similar to native select
+- [ ] Create a CSV input that create chips on comma (or enter) press, currently select has chip select which is not ideal but works for now

 ### Testing to add